Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Model and Evaluation Metrics

 \end{itemize}

-These metrics are computed on the validation sample for all feature configurations.
+Validation metrics are used for model selection, with PR-AUC taken as the primary criterion because of the class imbalance in the Ia versus non-Ia task.
+The validation set is used only during hyperparameter selection and early stopping and is not used for final performance reporting.

+After model selection, the final classifier is retrained on the combined training and validation data, and all reported performance metrics are computed on the held-out test set.
+This ensures that the reported results reflect unbiased generalization performance rather than model-selection behaviour.
+For the compact 16-feature baseline, the test-set values are Accuracy = 0.916745, Precision = 0.762887, Recall = 0.944990, F1 = 0.844, ROC-AUC = 0.976588, and PR-AUC = 0.927761.
+During boosting, validation logloss is monitored for early stopping; thus, the training workflow tracks both predictive accuracy summaries and the corresponding validation-loss evolution, even though only the final metric values are emphasized in the present manuscript.
 Using the same model and evaluation procedure for each experiment ensures that the effect of feature removal can be interpreted directly in terms of the physical information contained in the light-curve descriptors.

+To further assess model behaviour during training, both learning curves and convergence diagnostics were evaluated.
+Figure~\ref{fig:learning_curve} shows the variation of training and validation F1-score as a function of training set size.
+At small sample sizes, the model exhibits a clear gap between training and validation scores, indicating a modest gap between training and validation performance.
+As the training set increases, the validation F1-score improves and approaches the training performance, demonstrating that the model benefits from additional data and that the compact feature representation captures stable predictive structure.

+Convergence behaviour during boosting is illustrated in Figure~\ref{fig:logloss_curve}, which shows the evolution of training and validation logloss across boosting rounds.
+Both curves decrease smoothly with no evidence of divergence, and the validation loss stabilizes toward later iterations.
+This indicates well-behaved optimization and supports the use of early stopping as an effective regularization mechanism.

+These results confirm that the compact model is not only accurate at the final evaluation stage, but also exhibits stable training dynamics and consistent generalization behaviour.